- Students must registre for the defence by 9 May 2023 by submitting the information form.

 All MA students must submit their application for confirming their thesis topic by the end of the first year of studies.
 The application form is here.

-Application should preferably be submitted electronically to Maris Peters or brought to her office S-408 by 10th June.
+Application should preferably be submitted electronically to Maris Peters by 8th of June.
 Please make sure that all the fields of the application are filled in (including the thesis title in Estonian) and that it is (digitally) signed by the student, the supervisor and the study programme administrator.

 The Style Sheet for research papers at the School of Humanities